ICJIA/researchhub-docs/docs/dev-guide/README.md

 The following example is for the _Research Hub_ main app.
 Change the repo name for _Research Hub Studio_ and _Research Hub Preview_ apps.

 ::: warning NOTE
-All three apps expects the API server to be running, from which they get and post content data.
+All three apps expects the API server to be running to access content data and user information.
 :::

 ```sh